bigfinfrank/gametweaks/bo3/README.md

 unless you're *actively* trying to invite someone, keep your (social -> manage party) party privacy set to Closed with player limit set to 1 (or however many people are currently in your party).

-when *you are actively* trying to invite someone, bump up your player limit by 1 and set it to friends only.
+when you are *actively* trying to invite someone, bump up your player limit by 1 and set it to friends only, allowing one friend to join at a time.